belle2/basf2/online_book/workflowmanagement/snakemake/snakefile.rst

 Workflow Logic Code in the Snakefile
 ====================================

 In snakemake all workflow logic is centralized in the so-called *snakefile*, similar to a make file.
-All analysis code is detached in separate scripts, with minimal adaptations to accomodate them in the workflow logic.
+All analysis code is detached in separate scripts, with minimal adaptations to accommodate them in the workflow logic.
 Snakemake supports multiple programming languages; we will stick to Python.

 Processing steps in a snakemake workflow are called *rules*, written in a simple Python-based language and typically consist of :code:`input:` files, :code:`output:` files and a directive to create the latter.
 Available directives are :code:`shell:` commands, python code in :code:`run:` or a :code:`script:` path.
 Let us examine the snakefile for our Belle II workflow.